OpenLineage/docs/docs/integrations/airflow/extractors/default_extractors.md

 ### Custom Facets

-The OpenLineage spec may not contain all the facets you need to write your extractor, in which case you will have to make changes to the OpenLineage project itself.
-This may involve forking the repository and adding facets as classes to the appropriate facets file(s).
+The OpenLineage spec may not contain all the facets you need to write your extractor, in which case you will have to make your own [custom facets](https://openlineage.io/docs/spec/facets/custom-facets).
 More on creating custom facets can be found [here](https://openlineage.io/blog/extending-with-facets/).

 ### Testing